 The Government White Paper, Healthy lives, healthy people: Our strategy for public health in England (The Department of Health, November 2010) and the Health and Social Care Bill (The Department of Health, January 2011) changed how the NHS and local authorities in England commission and deliver health protection and health improvement services.

-The Health and Social Care Bill stipulates that local authorities will now lead on public health, using a new ring-fenced budget and health premium, which will reward areas who make the most progress.
+As a result of the Health and Social Care Bill, local authorities now lead on public health, using a ring-fenced budget and health premium, which reward areas that make the most progress.

 Healthy lives, healthy people: Our strategy for public health in England

-The White Paper, Healthy Lives, Healthy People moves local public health responsibilities from the NHS to local authorities and establishes a new national body, Public Health England.
+The White Paper, Healthy Lives, Healthy People moved local public health responsibilities from the NHS to local authorities and established a new national body, Public Health England.

-For the first time the public health budget, estimated at more than £4 billion, will be ring fenced from the overall NHS budget.
-The majority of public health services will be commissioned by Local Authorities from their share of this ring-fenced budget, or by the NHS, all funded from Public Health England’s new public health budget.
+The public health budget, estimated at more than £4 billion, is ring fenced from the overall NHS budget.
+The majority of public health services are commissioned by Local Authorities from their share of this ring-fenced budget, or by the NHS, all funded from Public Health England’s new public health budget.

 In bringing public health functions together at a national level, abolishing the Health Protection Agency and increasing the powers of the Secretary of State, the White Paper represents an attempt to strengthen government involvement in public health on one hand while trying to increase the role of localities and communities on the other.

 Public Health England